2020 Compensation Project

 A statewide human resources team was appointed in June 2017 to review and update job families—classifications grouped by similar types of work and required training, skills, knowledge and expertise.
 Focus group discussions were conducted at each campus and institute to gain a better understanding of the roles and levels within each job family.
 The focus groups provided essential feedback to ensure the new and revised roles within each family are an accurate description of work.
 Position descriptions for regular staff also were used to validate the new job family descriptions.

-We will soon be conducting a system-wide market assessment to evaluate and identify gaps in pay and benefits based on the updated position descriptions and revised job families.
+We are conducting a system-wide market assessment to evaluate and identify gaps in pay and benefits based on the updated position descriptions and revised job families.
 The last system-wide study was conducted in 2011 with additional studies undertaken by each campus and institute in the last six years.

 Statewide Work Team